-Within Operational Risk, the managing agent also considers Regulatory Risk, defined as the risk of loss owing to a breach of regulatory requirements or failure to respond to regulatory change.
-The managing agent is required to comply with the requirements of the Financial Conduct Authority (FCA), Prudential Regulatory Authority PRA) and Lloyd's.
+Within Operational Risk, the Syndicate also considers Regulatory Risk, defined as the risk of loss owing to a breach of regulatory requirements or failure to respond to regulatory change.
+The Agency is required to comply with the requirements of the Financial Conduct Authority (FCA), Prudential Regulatory Authority PRA) and Lloyd's.
 Lloyd's requirements include those imposed on the Lloyd's market by overseas regulators, particularly in respect of US situs business.
-The managing agent has a compliance officer who monitors business activity and regulatory developments and assesses any effects on the agent.
+The Agency has a compliance officer who monitors business activity and regulatory developments and assesses any effects on the managing agency.